krummenCode/ElevenCo-Website/README.md

 Reported bugs/fixes will be submitted to correction

 ### About

-Project originated from tutorial 'myTunes', added my pictures and changed sections to create ElevenCo website.
+ElevenCo is a mock company website composed of HTML5, CSS3, Js.
+I added my pictures, restyled parts and used it as a project to practice and expand my skills.

-ElevenCo is composed of HTML5, CSS3, Js,
+Site is not live